Eat like a cowboy at the Roosevelt Lodge or at the Roosevelt Old West Dinner Cookout

 Roosevelt Lodge Dining Room

-2020 NOTE: Because of COVID-19 precautionary measure, Roosevelt Lodge was not projected to open during summer 2020.
-Please check Yellowstone National Park Lodges for updates since things change as guidelines change.
+2020 NOTE: Because of COVID-19 precautionary measure, Roosevelt Lodge did not open during summer 2020.
+Please visit www.yellowstonenationalparklodges.com for updates on summer 2021.

 Come for the delicious smoked in-house barbecue and stay for the old West appeal at the Roosevelt Lodge dining room located west of the Northeast Entrance of the park, 1.3 miles from Calcite Springs and 2.3 miles from Tower Fall in Yellowstone National Park.